mikeizbicki/cmc-csci040/hw_00/README.md

      - [ ] have at least two "follow backlinks" from other domains (other student's projects are okay)

+     - [ ] be archived by the Internet Archive; see instructions [here](https://www.bitsgalore.org/2014/08/02/How-to-save-a-web-page-to-the-Internet-Archive) for submitting your webpage

 **NOTE:**
 If you believe that one of these checkboxes is not appropriate for your webpage for some reason, post an issue to github and I may grant you an exception.